Lemon pig

 A lemon pig is a lemon that has been decorated to take on the appearance of a pig.
 Construction normally includes matchstick legs, clove or peppercorn eyes and a foil tail.
-Early lemon pigs appear to have been made as amusements, but from the 1970s onwards they have become associated with good luck and the New Year in the cultures of English-speaking countries.
+Early lemon pigs appear to have been made as amusements, but from the 1970s onwards they have become associated with good luck and the New Year in the cultures of some English-speaking countries.